Bernard Arnault: Political views

-In the second round of the 2017 French presidential election, Arnault supported Emmanuel Macron.
-Brigitte Macron was the French teacher of Arnault's sons Frédéric and Jean when they were students at the Lycée Saint-Louis-de-Gonzague.
+In the second round of the 2017 French presidential election, Arnault publicly supported Emmanuel Macron.
+Macron's wife, Brigitte, was the French teacher of Arnault's sons Frédéric and Jean when they were students at the Lycée Saint-Louis-de-Gonzague.
+In 2025, he attended the second inauguration of Donald Trump.

+Arnault said that Gabriel Zucman was a "far-left activist" who wanted to "destroy the French economy".